Pharmacists warn of the dangers of mixing alcohol with medicines

-- Mixing alcohol with over-the-counter or prescription medicines can have unpredictable effects
+- Mixing alcohol with over-the-counter or prescription medicines can have unpredictable and sometimes harmful effects

-- Ask your pharmacist first before mixing alcohol with medicines during festive season
+- Ask your pharmacist first before taking alcohol with medicines during festive season

-Pharmacists also advise that many medicines can also make users sleepy, drowsy or lightheaded and can interfere with concentration and the ability to drive a vehicle or operate machinery.
-Consuming alcohol at the same time as using these medicines can lead to risks to personal safety including serious or even fatal accidents on the roads or at work.
+Pharmacists also advise that many medicines can also make users sleepy, drowsy, or lightheaded and can interfere with concentration and the ability to drive a vehicle or operate machinery.
+Consuming alcohol at the same time as using these medicines can lead to significant risks to personal safety, including serious or even fatal accidents on the roads or at work.

-Ms O’ Riordan advised people to ask their pharmacist first before taking alcohol with any type of medicine to avoid putting their personal safety and the safety of others at risk.
+Ms Horan concluded by advising patients to ask their pharmacist first before taking alcohol with any type of medicine to avoid putting their personal safety and the safety of others at risk.